JYOTI9078/CONTRIB_AUTOMATION/README.md

 ## About the project

-This is a kickstarter framework for web & api automation built on Java and Cucumber.
+This is a multipurpose kickstarter framework built on Java and Cucumber.
 The framework has BDD at its core as it allows the user to write tests in plain English using Gherkin.

 ```